stardomains3/oxproxion/README.md

 ## ✨ Features

-**🤖 Multi-Model Support**: Switch between different LLM bots and models.
+🤖 Multi-Model Support: Switch between different LLM bots and models.
-**💬 Chat Interface**: A clean and intuitive interface for conversing with AI models.
+💬 Chat Interface: A clean and intuitive interface for conversing with AI models.
-**💾 Save & Load Chats**: Save your text chat sessions and load them later to continue the conversation.
+💾 Save & Load Chats: Save your text chat sessions and load them later to continue the conversation.
-**📤📥 Import & Export**: Easily import and export your chat histories.
+📤📥 Import & Export: Easily import and export your chat histories.
-**⚡ Streaming or Non-Streaming Responses**: You choose!
+⚡ Streaming or Non-Streaming Responses: You choose!
-**🖼️ Chat with Images**: With models that support it!
+🖼️ Chat with Images: With models that support it!
-**🖼️ Image Generation**: With models that support it!
+🎨 Image Generation: With models that support it!
 ✍️ System Message Customization: Create, edit, and manage a library of system messages to guide the AI's behavior and persona.
+🧠 Reasoning: Choose settings for reasoning models.
+⚙️ Presets: Create, edit, and manage a library of presets to apply a combination of models, system messages, and options with one click.
+Presets are also exposed as system share targets.
+🔤 Font: Customize the display font for optimal readability in the main chat screen.
+🎙️ Conversation Mode: Speak to the AI and have responses read out loud automatically.

 🔗 OpenRouter Integration:
   • Tap icon in model list to open the OpenRouter models list in your browser.
   • Long-press the API key icon to view your remaining OpenRouter credits.